Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 But even that is a term that feels a little bit narrow.

-The unshakable deliverance of the heart feels as though it's getting closer.
+The unshakable deliverance of the heart feels that it's getting closer.

 And I was encouraging some people today to think about what we mean by the unshakable deliverance.